mmerkes/express-route-validator/README.md

 ## Acknowledgements

 Syntax is inspired by the [node-restify-validation](https://www.npmjs.com/package/node-restify-validation) library.
+Also, this library is greatly indebted to [validator](https://github.com/chriso/validator.js) for providing a majority of the validators and coercers used in this library, and most of the related documentation uses text directly from `validator` documentation.

 ## Contributing